 The put credit spread option strategy is a bullish, neutral, and minimally bearish options trading strategy with a limited potential profit and loss.
 Essentially, the strategy involves selling a put option while simultaneously buying a put option further away from the short put.
 The put credit spread often referred to as a “bull put spread.”
 Put credit spreads are a great way to sell option premium and avoid a potentially catastrophic loss that is a constant risk with short options.

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for the put credit spread strategy as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the put credit spread strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Put Credit Spread Option Strategy Definition

 -Sell 1 put (short)

 -Buy 1 put further OTM from short put

 Note: like most options spread strategies, put credit spreads can be traded in-the-money (ITM) or out-of-the-money (OTM).
 Most commonly, put credit spreads are traded at-the-money (ATM) and OTM.

 Stock XYZ is trading at $50 a share.

 By doing this, the trade would create a net credit of $0.30 ($30).
 This is why this strategy is called a “credit” spread.

 If stock XYZ rallies, the put credit spread will decrease in value and result in a profit.
 Conversely, if XYZ sells-off, the put credit spread will increase in value and result in a loss.
 As expiration nears, credit spreads will benefit from theta decay unless they are completely in-the-money.